 The study has been designed such that the results are both globally comparable and country specific.
 New York University’s GovLab currently coordinates the network.

-Countries such as the United States, Mexico, Italy, Korea and Australia are members of the network and have initially completed or are in the process of undertaking their respective surveys.
+Countries such as the US, Mexico, Italy, Korea and Australia are members of the network and have initially completed or are in the process of undertaking their respective surveys.

 In the United States Open Data 500 study, for example, some of the preliminary survey findings show that US-based companies—large and small, old and new—are using government data and are building economic value in transportation, health, energy, finance and other aspect of the economy.
 Of the 523 companies identified by the GovLab as using open government data, the majority of organisations are in data/technology business (18%), followed by finance/investment (14%), and business and legal services, governance, healthcare and geospatial mapping (between 6%-8%).
-The majority of the US companies are private (77%), with (18%) from the public sector and (3%) from non-profit groups.
+The majority of the US companies are private (77%), with 18% from the public sector and 3% from non-profit groups.

 The Australian Open Data 500 study provided generally similar results to the US in terms of the type of responding companies using government data:

-majority were data/technology companies (25%; in US: 18%), followed by research/consulting companies (15%), and geospatial/mapping organisations (12%);
+the majority were data/technology companies (25%; in the US: 18%), followed by research/consulting companies (15%), and geospatial/mapping organisations (12%);

 about 70% of the responding companies are private (69%; in US: 77%) or non-profit organisation (20%; in US: 3%);